| Custom Grayscale

 grayscale, and then drag the "correcing" layer on top of the other

+(holding the shift key down to align).
 I apply a "layer mask" typically the "Hide All"

 variety, and "paint on the mask with a white brush to change the